RefIexian/ReflexianAPI/README.md

 ### Usage

-You can use this API as a dependency via JitPack.
+You can use this API as a dependency via our Public Repository.

 ```xml
 <repositories>